logo

 Choosing a Master’s in Counseling Degree Program

-There are a number of fields in counseling in which you can earn a master’s degree and subspecialties within each of these fields.
-However, generally speaking, there are five broad categories of practical counseling that are generally recognized from state to state: licensed professional counseling (also sometimes called mental health counseling), marriage and family therapy, school counseling, substance abuse counseling, and rehabilitation counseling.
-While each of these shares similarities, they also have important differences both in their approaches to counseling and focus areas for treatment.
+While each of these shares similarities, they also differ in their approaches to counseling and focus areas for treatment.
 As a result, a master’s program in counseling will focus on only one area, and each state generally has separate licenses with different requirements for each field.
+Keep in mind that there are also subspecialties offered within most of these fields.

 • Licensed Drug and Alcohol Counselor (LDAC)